2012–13 Michigan Wolverines men's basketball team

 The team was led by 2013 national player of the year, Big Ten Player of the Year and 2013 Consensus All-American Trey Burke and three additional All-Conference honorees.
 Tim Hardaway Jr. was named to the 2012–13 All-Big Ten first team by the coaches and to the second team by the media; Robinson was named an honorable mention All-Big Ten by the media, and Morgan was an All-Big Ten Defensive team selection.
 Stauskas and McGary earned multiple Big Ten Freshman of the Week recognitions during the season.
 Burke was the second National Player of the Year and eighth first-team consensus All-American in Michigan basketball history.

 Michigan entered the 2013 NCAA Division I men's basketball tournament as the youngest team in the field.
 The team made its first Sweet Sixteen appearance since the 1993–94 team did so.
-The Wolverines made their first "official" appearance in the Final Four and the national title game since the 1989 national championship season; appearances in 1992 and 1993 were vacated due to a scandal.
+The Wolverines made their first appearance in the Final Four and the national title game since 1993 (which was vacated along with their 1992 appearance due to a scandal involving the eligibility of Chris Webber).
 Following the season, at the 2013 NBA draft, Burke and Hardaway were selected ninth and twenty-fourth, respectively, becoming the first pair of first-round NBA draft choices from Michigan since the 1994 NBA draft.